alexfunnell-zz/gazelle-deprecated/README.md

    <img src="media/readme/fish.jpg" height="200">
 </p>

-except instead of using physical tiles, you can use your photo collection, emojis, or any set of digital images you'd like.
+Except instead of using concrete tiles, you can use your photo collection, emojis, or any set of digital images you'd like.

 Take a target image, say, a family photo.
 You can recreate that target image as a mosaic using a "codebook" of other images as tiles.
-If you intelligently search through and pick the best "codebook" image in your tileset, you can create arbitrarily good recreations of your target image.
+If you intelligently search through and pick the best "codebook" image in your tileset, you can create arbitrarily excellent recreations of your target image.

 This project cuts up the target image into tiles (you control the tile size with `scale` parameter), and for each tile patch, uses the L2 similarity metric (with an ultrafast lookup using Facebook's [faiss](https://github.com/facebookresearch/faiss) library) to find the closest codebook tile image to replace it with.